Davidelanz/document_classificator/README.md

 The model is quite simple.
 It is composed of a [nn.EmbeddingBag](https://pytorch.org/docs/stable/nn.html?highlight=embeddingbag#torch.nn.EmbeddingBag) layer plus a linear layer for the classification purpose.

-The model is trained using Cross-entropy Loss as a loss function, a SGD optimizer and a classic StepLR scheduler (details in ``text_classification.ipynb``).
+The model is trained using Cross-entropy Loss as a loss function, SGD optimizer, and a classic StepLR scheduler (details in ``text_classification.ipynb``).

 ![](./flowchart.png)

 ## Results

-While in ``data_preparation.ipynb`` is exesively documented the data processing pipeline, the actual training results are made available in the ``text_classification.ipynb`` notebook.
+While in ``data_preparation.ipynb`` is extensively documented the data processing pipeline, the actual training results are made available in the ``text_classification.ipynb`` notebook.

-With a learning rate of 5 and a batch size of 8, the model reached its best fit at the end of epoch 10, with a train accuracy 100.0%, a validation accuracy of 90.0% and a test accuracy of 75.0%:
+With a learning rate of 5 and a batch size of 8, the model reached its best fit at the end of epoch 10:
+- training accuracy 100.0%
+- validation accuracy of 90.0%
+- test accuracy of 75.0%

 ![](./results.png)